swift-server/async-http-client/README.md

 ```

 #### Request-Response API

-The code snippet below illustrates how to make a simple GET request to a remote server:
+The code snippet below illustrates how to make a simple GET request to a remote server.

+Please note that the example will spawn a new `EventLoopGroup` which will _create fresh threads_ which is a very costly operation.
+In a real-world application that uses [SwiftNIO](https://github.com/apple/swift-nio) for other parts of your application (for example a web server), please prefer `eventLoopGroupProvider: .shared(myExistingEventLoopGroup)` to share the `EventLoopGroup` used by AsyncHTTPClient with other parts of your application.

+If your application does not use SwiftNIO yet, it is acceptable to use `eventLoopGroupProvider: .createNew` but please make sure to share the returned `HTTPClient` instance throughout your whole application.
+Do not create a large number of `HTTPClient` instances with `eventLoopGroupProvider: .createNew`, this is very wasteful and might exhaust the resources of your calling program.

 ```swift
 import AsyncHTTPClient